 IoT comes into the picture!

-When the cloud receives the product data, it is filtered through data lake and then using a machine learning (ML) algorithm, it is turned into meaningful insights about the inventory product’s location, status, movements, etc. Not only this, but IoT based Inventory Management can also forecast the number of raw materials or products required for the next production cycle in a manufacturing unit.
-Besides, it can alert when a product is damaged or lost, notify about the items in the stock and stock-outs.
-Moreover, inventory management using IoT can be integrated with other systems, say, ERP – to share data with enterprise departments.
+When the cloud receives the product data, the data lake filters it.
+Machine learning (ML) algorithm help turn it into meaningful insights.
+Not only this, but IoT based Inventory Management can also forecast the number of raw materials or products required for the next production cycle.
+Besides, it can notify about the items in the stock and stock-outs.
+Moreover, it is possible to integrate inventory management using IoT other systems.
+For example ERP to share data with enterprise departments.

 All these technologies together simplify the inventory management system.

-Note: RFID is much more effective than a barcode, but it has some limitations.
+* Note: RFID is much more effective than a barcode, but it has some limitations.
+So, while dealing with IoT driven RFID tags, keep a check on these limitations.

 *Limitations of RFID Technology

-- As RFID tags are attached to every product, it may even be added to the product in the process.
+- You can attach RFID tags to every product even to the product in the process.
 Thus, manufacturers need to ensure that the tag doesn’t affect the manufacturing process.

 - RFID tags can easily scan through many non-metallic materials but it has difficulty reading some liquid and metal.
 Say, you want to scan through a tank of water or a metal sheet, then the reading may be inaccurate.